 For more information:

 8. BBC News: “Audio Slideshow: The Art of Mathematics”

 University of Liverpool mathematician Lasse Rempe guides viewers through a beautiful slideshow, accompanied by background music, of images generated by mathematical functions.

 At first the slideshow may seem to have little to do with biblical authority.
-But after viewing it, take a look at AiG astrophysicist Jason Lisle’s article Fractals.
+But after viewing it, take a look at AiG astrophysicist Dr. Jason Lisle’s article Fractals.
 Enjoy the beauty of God’s “abstract” creations!

 9. Reuters: “Fed to Lend $85 Billion to AIG, Take 80 Percent Stake”

 You heard it, folks: sad as we are to say, AIG is in a severe financial mess and is clinging to life thanks to $85 billion in U.S. government money.